ra3xdh/qucs_s-help/source/SPICEComp.rst

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Chapter 7.
-Qucs and SPICE simulation models that work with ngspice, Xyce and SPICE OPUS
+Qucs and SPICE simulation models that work with Ngspice, Xyce and SPICE OPUS
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 7.1 Introduction